-An independent auditing firm is elected at the Annual General Meeting (AGM) for a term of one year.
-The external auditors examine the company's Consolidated Financial Statements in accordance with generally recognized auditing standards and, for this purpose, inspectits accounting records and other material relating to the operation and financial position of the company.
-The external auditors report any significant findings regarding accounting matters and internal control deficiencies via the Audit Committee to the Board of Directors.
+An independent auditing firm is elected at the AGM for a term of one year.
+The external auditors examine the company's Consolidated Financial Statements in accordance with generally recognized auditing standards and, for this purpose, inspect its accounting records and other material relating to the operation and financial position of the company.
+The external auditor reports any significant findings regarding accounting matters and internal control deficiencies via the Audit Committee to the Board of Directors.

-KPMG ehf. was elected as the company's auditor at the company's AGM held on 16 March 2022.
-Auditors on KPMG's behalf are Saemundur Valdimarsson and Audur Thorisdottir, both Certified Public Accountants (CPAs).
-They have audited and endorsed Marel's Consolidated Financial Statements for the year 2022.
+KPMG ehf. was elected as the company's auditor at the company's AGM held on 22 March 2023.
+The auditor on KPMG's behalf is Audur Thorisdottir, Certified Public Accountant (CPA).
+She has audited and endorsed Marel's Consolidated Financial Statements for the year 2023.

-In 2027 the provisions of EU Regulation no. 537/2014, on specific requirements regarding statutory audit of public-interest entities, concerning the maximum duration of audit engagements, will enter into force for Marel, cf. Article 55(2) of the Icelandic Act on Auditors no. 94/2019.
+In 2027, the provisions of EU Regulation no. 537/2014 on specific requirements regarding statutory audits of public-interest entities concerning the maximum duration of audit engagements will enter into force for Marel, cf. Article 55(2) of the Icelandic Act on Auditors no. 94/2019.
 The Board of Directors will organize a tender process in due time, in line with the requirements of Article 16 of EU Regulation no. 537/2014.

-Composition and Activities of the Board of Directors, its Sub-committees, the CEO and Executive Team
+Composition and Activities of the Board of Directors, its Sub-Committees, the CEO and Executive Board

-The company's management structure, from 2 November 2022, consists of the Board of Directors and the Executive Board (previously the Executive Team), led by the Chief Executive Officer.
+The company's management structure consists of the Board of Directors and the Executive Board led by the Chief Executive Officer.